Did you know that Postpartum Depression and Anxiety is

-Women face unique physiological demands from pregnancy, through giving birth, and recovery, while also typically doing most of the child-rearing and housework.
-New moms run an increased risk of developing Postpartum Depression and Anxiety through exposure to chronic stress, decreased social support, and fast pace of modern life.
+Women face unique physiological demands from pregnancy, labor and delivery, and recovery, while also typically doing most of the child-rearing and housework.
+New mothers run an increased risk of developing Postpartum Depression and Anxiety through exposure to chronic stress, decreased social support, and the fast pace of modern life.

-Many women enter motherhood without a support system set in place.
+Many women enter motherhood without a support system in place.

-Developmental scientists consider parenthood one of the biggest transitions in life—one that changes the brains, endocrine systems, behaviors, identities, relationships, and more of all people involved.
-Without support, relationships can be strained to the brink, and depression and/or anxiety can set in.
+Developmental scientists consider parenthood one of the biggest transitions in life—one that changes the brains, endocrine systems, behaviors, identities, and relationships.
+Without support, relationships can be strained to the brink, and depression and anxiety can set in.

-The effects of Perinatal Mood Disorders are wide-reaching.
-They affect the mother, partner, child, extended family, workplace, community, etc. Postpartum Mood Disorders can have a ripple effect on society in addition to their effects on the parent, who is often suffering in isolation and often without information, resources, understanding or help.
+The effects of Perinatal Mental Health Disorders are wide-reaching.
+They affect the mother, partner, child, extended family, workplace, community, etc. Perinatal Mental Health Disorders can have a ripple effect on society in addition to their effects on the parent, who is often suffering in isolation and often without information, resources, understanding or help.
 Some of the societal impacts of PMDs include: